There's no true Star Wars nerd who doesn't have an opinion on this.

 Why does it matter?

-I’ll set aside the fact that it’s in rather poor form to alter a story which has been canon for thirty-eight years.
+I’ll set aside the fact that it’s in rather poor form to alter a story that has been canon for thirty-eight years.
 Especially when there was no apparent reason to do so.

 The controversy over who shot first, Greedo or Han Solo… what I did was try to clean up the confusion, but obviously, it upset people because they wanted Solo to be a cold-blooded killer, but he actually isn’t.
 George Lucas speaking to the Hollywood Reporter